MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pd_capabilities.md

 The filter context width that the provider supports.
 A provider can support up to 64-bits in width.

-### -field DmaAddressWidth

-The DMA address width that the provider supports.
-Ideally, providers would support a 64-bit wide DMA address width, and setting this value to 0 indicates that a 64-bit wide DMA address.
-Providers must support a minimum of 32-bits in width, this means that valid values are either 0 or between 32-64 inclusive.

 ### -field CapabilityFlags

 Flags that contain additional capabilities that the provider supports.
 <table>
 <tr>
 <th>Flag</th>